All Episodes

 But as a reminder, Dragon is designed to fly itself.

-During re-entry, the vehicle will be slowing down from orbital velocity, which is approximately 17,500 miles per hour.
+During reentry, the vehicle will be slowing down from orbital velocity, which is approximately 17,500 miles per hour.

 The top temperature that Dragon will experience upon re-entry is 3,500 degrees Fahrenheit.

-Um we right there have our first view of Dragon Freedom coming home to Earth.
+We right there have our first view of Dragon Freedom coming home to Earth.

-And that view is from the WB 57, Which is one of NASA's high altitude planes that is tracking.
+And that view is from the WB 57, which is one of NASA's high-altitude planes that is tracking.

-Um now, because of the way that this uh camera is configured, it does look like it is uh dark, but it is indeed daytime, and you're beginning to see that plasma trail as uh dragon re-enters the Earth's atmosphere.
+Now, because of the way that this camera is configured, it does look like it is dark, but it is indeed daytime.

 All of that is expected.